-We are a non-profit research initiative working towards a just and inclusive financial ecosystem that serves the needs of sustainability, climate, and biodiversity responses of our time with dignity.
+We are a non-profit research initiative working towards a just and inclusive financial ecosystem that serves the transition needs of our time with dignity.

 New development pathways are required to support society's transitions to a cleaner, more sustainable, more just, and more inclusive world.
 The Paris Climate Agreement suggests an active role for the financial sector in forging these pathways.
 However, transitions are fraught with difficult uncertainties and challenges and moving forward requires engaging with the 'messy middle'.